CodeForVegas/be-smart-calendar-py/smartcalserver/smartcalserver/caldav/README.md

  along with be-smart-calendar-server-py.
 If not, see <http://www.gnu.org/licenses/>.
 -->

-# Broker parts of CalDAV Server
+# CalDAV Broker

-Deal with incoming and outgoing CalDAV transaction data, passing (brokering) the payloads to and from the app layer (or service, or... ?)
+Deal with incoming and outgoing CalDAV transaction data through the outside server, passing (brokering) the payloads to and from the app layer (or service, or... ?)

 ## References